alexli8/alexli8.github.io/_pages/about.md

 &emsp;&ensp;  I am currently a master student in the School of Software and Microeletronics at Peking University and my major is Computer Science.
 I graduated from Shandong University where I got B.S. degree with grades 4.57/5 and grades ranking 1/28 majoring in Computational Mathematics.
 In 2019, I was admitted to Peking University.
 I participated in many mathematical competitions and mathematical modeling contests, which help me cultivate excellent mathematical modeling and analysis ability, strong hands-on system building skills and highly motivation to solve challenging problems.

+&emsp;&ensp;  In addition, I am enthusiastic about research and have tenacity to face failure.
+Except mathematical modeling contest papar, I have no publication for now because of my professional master degree in Peking University which requires me to complete a one-year internship.
+After finished two company internships,  now I am  a research intern in [Shandong Institute of Advanced Technology](http://www.sdiat.cn/) and I focus on storage system, optimization and co-design of algorithms, software and hardware.

-&emsp;&ensp;  In addition, I have the experience of facing failure and the courage to overcome difficulties.
-In my freshman year, I failed a 6 credits mathematics course, which resulted in my grades ranking being 23/28.
+&emsp;&ensp;  In my freshman year, I failed a 6 credits mathematics course, which resulted in my grades ranking being 23/28.
 In the next two years, I studied very hard to overcome difficulties in mathematics learning and got grades ranking 1/28 finally.
 During this period, I chose various courses and developed solid mathematics foundation.
 Meanwhile, I received lots of awards, honors and scholarships.
 [Here](https://mp.weixin.qq.com/s/8xiYZdwlquxZYcx8gpXJ6Q) is related Chinese report from Shandong University official media .

-&emsp;&ensp;  Except mathematical modeling contest papar, I have no publication because of my professional master degree in Peking University which requires me to complete a one-year internship.
-After finished two company internships,  now I am  a research intern in [Shandong Institute of Advanced Technology](http://www.sdiat.cn/).

 &emsp;&ensp;  Below are my detailed experiences and corresponding electronic materials.

 ## Education Background
 + B.S. in School of Mathemathics, Shandong University, China, 2015.9--2019.6